bibliography

 Passion was criticized by some people, because it showed Jews as being culpable in Christ's death, but that is the story told in The Bible: Jesus was Jewish, and Jewish elders were culpable in his death.
 The controversy was no doubt heightened by reports about Gibson's father, Hutton Gibson, a Holocaust "minimizer", anti-Semite, and radical Catholic who publishes a fringe newsletter.

 Like his father, Gibson is opposed to abortion and birth control, and has occasionally expressed reservations about evolution.
 As for whether he accepts his father's more far-fetched beliefs, Gibson offers only rare and cryptic comment, sometimes quoting the Biblical edict to "honor thy father and mother".
 "My father never denied the Holocaust", says Gibson.
 "He just said there were fewer than six million [killed]".
-True, but Gibson's father has also written that Germany lacked the gas to kill that many people, lacked the technology to cremate that many bodies, and that many of those millions weren't killed, but instead "fled to countries like Australia and the United States".
+Possibly true, but Gibson's father has also written that Germany lacked the gas to kill that many people, lacked the technology to cremate that many bodies, and that many of those millions weren't killed, but instead "fled to countries like Australia and the United States".

 "My dad taught me my faith and I believe what he taught me.
 The man never lied to me in his life," Gibson once explained to Reader's Digest.
 When asked whether he believed the Holocaust happened, the younger Gibson replied, "Yes, of course.
 Atrocities happen.
 War is horrible.
 World War II killed tens of millions of people.
 Some of them were Jews in concentration camps".

-When he isn't carefully measuring his words about his father, Gibson can also be refreshingly honest.
+When he isn't carefully measuring his words about his father, Gibson can also be painfully honest.
 When New York Times critic Frank Rich suggested that anti-Semitism may have motivated Gibson to make The Passion, Gibson responded, "I want to kill [Rich].
 I want his intestines on a stick...
 I want to kill his dog."[2]

-Mel Gibson believes Jews will burn in hell -- not because they're Jews, but because they aren't Christians, and specifically because they aren't Catholics.
+Mel Gibson believes Jews will burn in hell -- not because they're Jews, just because they aren't Christians, and specifically because they aren't Catholics.
 And Gibson saw the same future for his first wife.
 "She's a much better person than I am," he says, "Honestly.
 She's Episcopalian, Church of England.
 She prays, she believes in God, she knows Jesus, she believes in that stuff.
 And it's just not fair if she doesn't make it [to Heaven].
 She's better than I am.
 But that is a pronouncement from the chair.
 I go with it."

-Often described as a firm family man, Gibson was married for decades, and reportedly raised his children the way he was raised, in a strict Catholic household, where obedience is expected.
+Long described publicly as a firm family man, Gibson was married for decades and reportedly raised his children the way he was raised, in a strict Catholic household where obedience was expected.
 In one anecdote, after a difficult day filming a battle scene for Braveheart, one of the film's weary extras reportedly mistook one of Gibson's children on the set for an errand boy, and asked him to bring a cup of tea.
 Gibson was within earshot, and nodded and whispered to his son, "Go get it."
 Yet discipline and filial responsibility were not enough to save his marriage, which degenerated into litigative divorce in 2009.
-Even before the divorce was finalized, papist Gibson had already fathered his eighth child -- with a Ukrainian lingerie model.

-Gibson was born with a rare physical anomaly called "Horseshoe kidney."
+Gibson was born with a rare physical anomaly called "Horseshoe kidney".
 His two kidneys are fused at the base into a U shape, an congenital defect that occurs in about one of every 400 people.

 [1] Raised a Roman Catholic, though rejects the doctrines of Vatican II.
 Christopher Noxon, "Is the Pope Catholic...
 Enough?", The New York Times Magazine, 9 March 2003: "They generally operate outside the authority or oversight of the official church, often maintaining their own chapels, schools, seminaries and clerical orders.
 Central to the movement is the Tridentine Mass, the Latin rite that was codified by the Council of Trent in the 16th century and remained in place until the Second Vatican Council deemed that Mass should be held in the popular language of each country."
 Also Roger Friedman, "Church Digs Mel Gibson's $5 Million", Fox News, 13 February 2006.